hkzlab/TTL-to-RGB/README.md

-# TTL-to-ANALOG Converter
+# MDA/CGA/EGA/HERCULES TTL-to-ANALOG Converter

 ## Introduction

 This board converts CGA/EGA/MDA/Hercules TTL signals into analog RGB signals that can be fed into a compatible monitor.

-Depending on jumper settings, it can automatically detect MDA/Hercules, Hi-res EGA and can be forced to low-res 64 colors EGA, and can perform the "brown-fix" for CGA.
+Depending on jumper settings, it can automatically detect MDA/Hercules and Hi-res EGA modes (uses vsync polarity detection), can be forced into low-res 64 colors EGA and can perform the "brown-fix" for CGA.

 ![Rev. 1.1 Board](pics/rev_1.1_board.jpg)